KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 Vulkan includes a small number of functions which are called without any dispatchable object.
-Most layers do not intercept these functions, as layers are enabled when an instance is created.
+<b>Most layers do not intercept these functions</b>, as layers are enabled when an
+instance is created.
 However, under certain conditions it is possible for a layer to intercept these functions.

+One reason why a layer may desire to intercept these pre-instance functions is to filter out extensions that would normally be returned from Vulkan drivers to the application.
+[RenderDoc](https://renderdoc.org/) is one such layer which intercepts these pre-instance functions so that it may disable extensions it doesn't support.

 In order to intercept the pre-instance functions, several conditions must be
 met: